 - Kansas: New Hope – Story of rebuilding town focuses on Carnegie libraries [note – this is a novel – and although, apparently, New Hope sounds like Greensburg, Kansas, it isn’t!]

 - Minnesota: St Pauls – St. Paul’s century-old Carnegie libraries head their separate ways (2016) The 3 Carnegie libraries in the city celebrated their centenaries in 2016: Riverview library, St Anthony Park library, and the East Side Freedom library (no longer a public library, the latter is a museum and library devoted to labour history).
+ALSO: St Anthony Park and 3 other St Paul libraries celebrating 100 years.

 - Mississippi: Meridian – Study stirs memories of segregated library in Meridian The Carnegie Negro Library of Meridian opened in 1913 at 13th Street and 28th Avenue, the first library for African Americans in Lauderdale County.
 “The small Meridian building where black children savored a few hours of solitude in a segregated South was last used as a library in 1974 and was torn down in 2008.”
 See also: Carnegie Negro Library of Meridian